Teacher in Ho Chi Minh City, 10

 “A lot has happened since the last time we saw each other,” Emily said, looking at Karen, then at me.
 “Here,” she added, turning back toward the group of people behind her.
 “I want you to meet someone.”

-A young man came to Emily’s side.
+A young man came up to Emily and stood by her side.
 “This is Cao Hoai Lam,” Emily said, putting her arm around the young man’s waist.
-“My knight in shining armor,” she added, gazing into his eyes for a few moments.
+“My favorite warrior,” she added, gazing into his eyes for a few moments.
 “He’s a captain in the Vietnamese army.”

 Karen didn’t speak.